lamini-ai/lamini-examples/prompt_engineering.md

 Consider the output to this prompt:
 ```
-Write a story about the Supreme Court.
+Write an article about the Supreme Court.
 ```

-Consider the output, where the end shows it is incomplete sentence
+Consider the output below,  noting its incomplete sentence at the end.
 ```
- Once upon a time, in a land far away, there was a Supreme Court.
-It was a place where justice was served and where the rights of all citizens were protected.
-The Supreme Court was made up of wise and fair judges who always made decisions with care, respect, and truth.

-One day, a group of people came to the Supreme Court with a very important case.
-They were seeking justice for a wrong that had been done to them.
-The judges listened carefully to their story and asked them many questions to make sure they fully understood the situation.

-After much deliberation, the judges made a decision.
-They ruled in favor of the people and ordered that the wrongdoer be held accountable for their actions.
-The people were overjoyed and thanked the Supreme Court for their help.

-From that day on, the Supreme Court was known as a place where justice always prevailed.
-People came from all over the land to seek its help and to have their rights protected.
-The judges always made decisions with care, respect, and truth, and the people always felt that they were being treated fairly and with positivity.

-The Supreme Court became a symbol of hope and justice for all, and its legacy lived on for generations to come
+ The Supreme Court of the United States is the highest court in the land, responsible for interpreting the Constitution and federal laws.
+It is located in Washington, D.C., and is made up of nine justices, including a chief justice and eight associate justices, who are nominated by the President and confirmed by the Senate for life tenure.

+The Supreme Court has the power to hear cases from all over the country, and its decisions have a far-reaching impact on American society.
+It has the authority to declare laws passed by Congress or state legislatures to be unconstitutional, and it can also set legal precedents that guide lower courts in their decision-making.

+One of the most important roles of the Supreme Court is to protect individual rights and liberties, as enshrined in the Constitution.
+This includes the right to free speech, the right to bear arms, the right to a fair trial, and the right to privacy.
+The court has also played a critical role in ensuring that the rights of marginalized groups, such as women, minorities, and the LGBTQ+ community, are protected under the law.

+Despite its important role in American society, the Supreme Court is not without controversy.
+Its decisions
 ```